NeKzor/tem/doc/src/reversed/securom.md

 - Part of [Sony DADC][]
 - Lots of controversies including Tron: Evolution :(

 TL;DR: SecuROM was supposed to be a copy-protection for software.
 However the idea and the implementation was flawed as it made it harder or even impossible (!!) to use the protected software, resulting in users to download a protection-free version of their game through torrents.

 [Wikipedia Article]: https://en.wikipedia.org/wiki/SecuROM
 [Sony DADC]: https://en.wikipedia.org/wiki/Sony_Digital_Audio_Disc_Corporation

 ### Launcher

-Creates 20 files in `AppData\Local\Temp\GridGameLauncher_Data_DFE`.

-Example filename: `data_dfe_b93b5ee4f6834d365af674dbed527de5`.

-TODO: Does DFE have a special meaning?

-From game process:
+Before `GridGameLauncher.exe` starts `GridGame.exe` in a sub-process it will check for the game's activation.
+Since this check depends on your [hardware id](#hardware-id-hwid) a single change in your hardware components will affect your activation.
+As it turns out you can plug in any external storage device such as an HDD and
+<b>the game will not be able to launch after activation!!</b>
+This has to be one of the most brain-dead ideas in history of software engineering.
+Thanks again for nothing Sony DADC!

+When the game process starts it does the following:

 - Copies 1732 bytes from the memory mapped file `-=[SMS_GridGame.exe_SMS]=-` into a buffer
   - Bytes at offset `4-7` represent the launcher handle which is used to trigger "spot checks" through `SendMessageW`
 - Checks if the game was launched from `GridGameLauncher.exe`